 Student prizes are exactly what you think: the prize is represented by a certain amount of money, which will not technically support your studies, but it can be considered as a form of financial aid.
 Student prizes are one-time awards and they can range from a couple of hundred to several thousand euros.

 - awarded based on the results of coursework and public examinations

 - for the best paper in a wide range of subject areas

-You can also win a prize and be elected to a scholarship for the following year (or given the title of scholar, if you are about to graduate).
+You can also win a prize and get a scholarship for the following year or receive the title of scholar, if you are about to graduate.